The Umbrella Academy season 3 ending explained: Who loses their powers?

 **Contains spoilers for The Umbrella Academy season 3**

-Before we get to the end, a quick recap.
-After saving the world (again) in 1960s Dallas, the Umbrellas return to the present to find they’ve been replaced by a new group of heroes – the Sparrow Academy (above).
+After saving the world (again) in 1960s Dallas, season 3 sees the Umbrellas return to the present to find they’ve been replaced by a new group of heroes – the Sparrow Academy.
 After meeting them in the 1960s, their dear old dad decided to consciously avoid adopting the original Hargreeves children, leaving them without a home.

 Also changed, it emerges that the mothers of the Umbrellas died before giving birth to them in this timeline, thanks to an accidental psychic attack by Harlan, a boy given abilities by Viktor (Elliot Page) in the 1960s as well.
-This creates a grandfather paradox which in turn creates a dangerous ball of energy called a Kugelblitz, which spends the whole series eating up people, animals and things before consuming the entire universe by the end of the series.
+This creates a grandfather paradox which in turn creates a dangerous ball of energy called a Kugelblitz, which spends the whole season eating up people, animals and things before consuming the entire universe by the final episode.

 Of course, the gang don’t get to the end without it getting bloody.
 Five of the Sparrows end up killed or Kugelblitzed before the end of season three, while Luther (Tom Hopper) marries Sloane (Genesis Rodriguez) only for Sir Reginald to murder him and Klaus (Robert Sheehan), framing their deaths as a consequence of the Hotel Oblivion's Guardians and the end of the universe respectively.
 This, he hopes, will help unite his remaining children into following his orders.